Chapter 90: The Sound of Silence

 No face.

-Just a phrase.
+Just one phrase.

 "Burn them all."